Docs Menu

 The Realm SDK does not provide a way to check whether all documents that match a subscription have synced to the device.

-• Remove a single subscription with the given query
+• Remove a single subscription with a specific query

-• Remove a single subscription with the given name
+• Remove a single subscription with a specific name

-• Remove all subscriptions on a specific type
+• Remove all subscriptions to a specific object model

 • Remove all subscriptions